unboxedtechnology/angularjs-styleguide/README.md

   var customerVM = this;
   ```

-  Note: When creating watches in a controller using `controller as`, you can watch the `customer.*` member using the following syntax.
+  Note: When creating watches in a controller using `controller as`, you can watch the `customerVM.*` member using the following syntax.
 (Create watches with caution as they add more load to the digest cycle.)

   ```javascript
   $scope.$watch('customerVM.title', function(current, original) {